sovaowlsova/Aurora_tuner/readme.md

 * ✅ News section with refresh feature and error handling
 * ✅ News are fetched from a GitHub pages website (https://sovaowlsova.github.io/auroratuner-github.io/)
 * ✅ Guitar and ukulele pictures drawn in Figma
 * ✅ Automatic instrument fragment creation for user-generated instruments
-* ✅ Russian language
+* ✅ Russian and English languages
 ### Planned features:
 * 🚧 Tuning editor which allows users to create and share their own instruments and tunings
 * 🚧 JSON file structure for user-generated tunings